Adamih/Adamih/README.md

 - 👷 Working on personal and engaging projects
 - 🎯 2020 Goals:
     * Read new books every month
-    * Contribute to open source
+    * Land an internship in IT
     * Advertise
 - 💡 Fun fact: I love chess and board games 🎲